 First-person (such as “I” or “my” or “me”) OR third-person (aka your own name or alternative names such as site title, “her/him” or “them”).

 You decide which option works best for you.
 I prefer “first-person” because it’s more relatable and personable.
-You can connect with your readers easily and instantly like that.
+It’s a great example of how to connect with a lot of people easily.

 Target Audience For Your About Page